JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 	- Code has to be run before profiling in order to filter out all the type inference and interpretation stuff.
 (Unless compilation is what we want to profile.)
 	- When the execution time is short, the sampling may be insufficient -> run multiple times.

-	We will use `ProfileSVG` for its simplicity (especially instalation).
+	We will use `ProfileSVG` for its simplicity (especially installation).
 It shows the statistics in for of a flame graph which read as follows: , where .
 The hierarchy is expressed as functions on the bottom calls functions on the top. reads as follows:
 	- each function is represented by a horizontal bar
 	- function in the bottom calls functions that lays on it
 	- the width of the bar corresponds to time spent in the function
 	- red colored bars indicate type instabilities
-	- functions in bottom bars calles functions on top of upper bars Function name contains location in files and particular line number called.
+	- functions in bottom bars calls functions on top of upper bars Function name contains location in files and particular line number called.
 GTK version is even "clickable" and opens the file in default editor.